Automattic/gridicons/README.md

 - straight 45 degree angles
 - flat, bidimensional look (no faux 3D whatsoever)
 - 2dp lines
-- 2dp radius rounded corners only when necessary
+- 2dp radius rounded corners
 - no logos
 - hollow means inactive, solid means active (for example a hollow bookmark star is solid when checked)
 - icons should be sized optically so they are balanced against each other, see icon-template.ai